 Our candidates are looking for PhD research opportunities at institutions that have a reputation for great research and encouraging diversity and inclusion.
 They are seeking opportunities that would enable them to make significant contributions to their field of study or to pursue an academic career.

 There is enthusiasm for pursuing opportunities abroad among the jobs.ac.uk audience.
-Two in three respondents have worked in a country outside their home country and three in four would consider an opportunity outside of their home country in the future.
+Half of respondents have worked in a country outside their home country and four out of five would consider an opportunity outside of their home country in the future.

 Driving and preventing factors for working abroad

-When looking at what would encourage jobseekers to consider an opportunity abroad, career progression (63%) and salary increase (48%) were the most popular.
-The top factors that would prevent people from taking up opportunities overseas were a decrease in salary (43%) and a higher cost of living (34%).
+When looking at what would encourage jobseekers to consider an opportunity abroad, career progression (54%) and increased salary (655) were the most popular.
+The top factors that would prevent people from taking up opportunities overseas were a decrease in salary (48%) and leaving friends and family (36%)

 Visitors to the jobs.ac.uk website are diverse in age, ethnic background and gender.

 While 95% of our respondents are aged between 25 and 64, the largest age group is 35-44.
-One in two of our audience is Caucasian, with Black and Asian making up 15% of our audience respectively.
+One in two of our audience is Caucasian, with Black and Asian making up 30% of our audience.